The Consumer Contracts Regulations

 Just in case the retailer disputes you've returned your goods, we recommend you get proof of postage – this should be sufficient evidence to prove that you've returned the goods.

-If your goods are faulty, you shouldn't to pay to return the goods.
+If your goods are faulty, you shouldn't have to pay to return the goods.

 Getting a refund